NormanRate Norman: Do you like this name?

 Popularity of Norman

-Displayed below is the baby names popularity of the name Norman for boys.
-(2010 statistics) Compare Norman with its variant forms and related boy baby names.
+Displayed below is the baby names popularity of Norman name for boys (2012 statistics).
+Compare Norman with its variant forms and related boy baby names.